FunkFrog/ShareSuite/README.md

 ### `2.3.0`
 - Fixed a bug where scrapper wouldn't output the correct amount of scrap

-### `2.2.0`
-- Updated the mod to work with the latest patch
-- Adjusted the Sacrifice Fix to not drop extremely low amounts of items with more then 4 players in a lobby

 **Looking for the changelogs for versions older then 5 prior?
 [Click here!](https://github.com/FunkFrog/RoR2SharedItems/blob/master/PreviousVersions.md)**